Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Twisted modules and sheaves

 Next, recall that for any ring perfect dg modules are exactly compact objects in the derived category, and since compact objects are closed under direct summands so are perfect dg sheaves, see e.g.\cite[Proposition 6.4]{Bokstedt93}.

 We consider a perfect dg sheaf of the form $G \simeq M \oplus N$ and will now show $M$ is perfect.
 It follows from the definition that any point has a neighbourhood $U$ on which we may assume $G$ is strictly perfect.
-Then the restriction $G|_{U}$ is isomorphic to the sheaf associated to $G(U)$ (apply Lemma \ref{lemma-protoswan} restricted to finitely generated modules and extended to the idempotent completion).
+Then the restriction $G|_{U}$ is isomorphic to the sheaf associated to $G(U)$ (apply Lemma \ref{lemma-protoswan} and extended to the idempotent completion).

 We write $u: U \to *$.
 Then $G|_{U} \cong u^{*}G(U)\simeq Lu^{*}G(U)$ as $G(U)$ is cofibrant.
 We may assume $U$ is good and then $G(U) \simeq Ru_{*}G \simeq Ru_{*}M\oplus Ru_{*}N$. $G(U)$ is perfect and thus so is $Ru_{*}M$.
 As $G \simeq Lu^{*}G(U)$ it follows that $M \oplus N \simeq Lu^{*}Ru_{*}M \oplus Lu^{*}Ru_{*}N$.
 Since the map $M \to Lu^{*}Ru_{*}N$ in the derived category corresponds to the zero map $Ru_{*}M \to Ru_{*}N$ under an adjunction it is zero and $M \simeq Lu^{*}Ru_{*}M$.
 Thus $M$ is perfect.
 The same argument applies to globally bounded dg sheaves. \end{proof} \begin{prop} Let $(X, \cat R)$ be a ringed space, and let $\A$ be a fine sheaf of dg algebras on $X$ such that there is a quasi-isomorphism $\cat R \to \A$ satisfying condition (*) below.
 Then the associated sheaf functor $p^{*}$ gives a quasi-fully faithful functor $\Twfg(A) \to \A\mods$ and $F = J\circ p^{*}$ induces an embedding of triangulated categories $\Hot(\Twfg(A)) \to \Dperf^{B}(X, \cat R)$. \end{prop}